 At the same time, there are people who brag about being ignorant of SEO.
-I think it’s a little disingenuous and a little dumb to be careless about this once you’re a few months into blogging and actually see what terms people are using to find your site.
+I think it’s a little disingenuous and a little dumb to be careless about this once you’re a few months into blogging and can actually see which terms people are using to find your site.
 SEO is hugely powerful and changing one word can sometimes have huge implications if you’re just learning how to start a blog.

 Better Advice: Be aware of SEO opportunities, and capitalize on them when possible, but don’t obsess over them or scoff at them.

 My friend Corbett Barr runs a course called How To Start A Blog That Matters.
 I’m not typically a fan of people who blog about blogging, but Caleb and Corbett do a bang-up of walking you through how to start a blog in this course.